 Mark, a Registered Respiratory Therapist, has been at CARD since May of 2009 and in Libby since winter of 2006.
 Before joining CARD, mark gained extensive experience in assisting individuals utilizing home oxygen therapy.
 He administers pulmonary function tests (breathing tests) and performs many duties related to respiratory medications and oximetry.
 Mark enjoys the opportunity to work with patients from all walks of life and is committed to providing quality care in his community.

-Tim was born and raised in the Libby community.
-He has spent the past decade serving his community as an emergency medical technician before joining the CARD Clinic team in May of 2013.
+Tim was born and raised in the Libby community and joined the CARD Clinic team in May of 2013.
 He works as a research associate helping people recall details about their past exposure to asbestos as this is important for healthcare and research activities.
 He also educates about the latest research activities and obtains informed consent from interested and eligible research participants.
-Tim’s hobbies include hunting, fishing and other recreational activities that take advantage of the area’s natural beauty.
+Tim was a volunteer EMT for 6 years with Libby Volunteer Ambulance. and volunteer EMT & Fireman with Fisher River Valley Fire and Rescue for 5 years.
+He also trained for Incident Command and worked on wildland fires in Lincoln county as well as throughout Montana and went as far as the Nevada state.
+Tim is an avid outdoorsman and enjoys hunting and fishing plus other hobbies at home.